jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 refactor: make it better
 #################################################################################

-* I add another key-value pair to the dictionary_ to see what how the :ref:`method<functions>` behaves when there is more than one key-value pair
+* I add another key-value pair to the dictionary_ to see what the :ref:`method<functions>` does when there is more than one key-value pair

   .. code-block:: python